elmtree-askmo/cloudcannon-app/content/learn/mathematics/explain-the-concept-of-a-definite-integral-and-its-geometric-interpretation.md

 _schema: default
 id: 168334
 date: 2025-02-03
-title: >-
-    Explain the concept of a definite integral and its geometric interpretation.
+title: Explain the concept of a definite integral and its geometric interpretation.
-article_title: >-
-    Explain the concept of a definite integral and its geometric interpretation.
+article_title: Explain the concept of a definite integral and its geometric interpretation.
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    The definite integral is a key concept in calculus that represents the accumulation of quantities and can be geometrically interpreted as the area under a curve between specified limits.
+    The definite integral represents the accumulation of quantities and is interpreted as the area under a curve defined by a function over an interval in calculus.
+It connects differentiation and integration through the Fundamental Theorem of Calculus.
   page_keywords: >-
-    definite integral, calculus, area under curve, geometric interpretation, accumulation of quantities, Fundamental Theorem of Calculus, antiderivative, x-axis, positive function, negative function, area calculation
+    definite integral, calculus, area under a curve, geometric interpretation, accumulation of quantities, Fundamental Theorem of Calculus, antiderivative, positive function, negative function, area calculation
 author: QuickTakes
 question: >-
     Explain the concept of a definite integral and its geometric interpretation.